Cost of Living

 Information on housing prices, property taxes and payroll deductions are provided for informational purposes.
 The estimates are in Canadian dollars and give you a sense of how much it may cost to live in St. John’s.
 Exact figures can vary significantly depending on your lifestyle and needs.

-According to the Newfoundland and Labrador Association of Realtors, the average price of a home in St. John’s is approximately $293,549, down 9.5 per cent from 2015.
+According to the Newfoundland and Labrador Association of Realtors, the benchmark price of a single-family home in St. John’s is approximately $270,400, as of April 2021.